 The Downside of Prescriptions on Demand:

-In addition, it isn’t clear that they have instituted the type of careful follow-up that Doc Tom envisioned.
-If and when they address these concerns, we can imagine a time when they could become an important part of the US health care system.
+Finally, and most important from our perspective, it isn’t clear that DTC drug sites have instituted the type of careful follow-up that Doc Tom envisioned.
+If and when they address all these concerns, we could imagine a time when online prescribing could become an important part of the US health care system.

 Telemedicine and Online Prescribing: